 |School||School of Architecture and Built Environment|

-Trimester 2 - 2014
+Trimester 2 - 2015

-Trimester 2 - 2014 (WebLearn GradSchool)
+Trimester 2 - 2015 (WebLearn GradSchool)

-On completion of this course students should be able to:
+On successful completion of this course, students will be able to:

-|Timetable||2014 Course Timetables for ARBE6605|
+|Timetable||2015 Course Timetables for ARBE6605|